How to Plant Onions: A Growing Guide

 Planting Onion Transplants

-If you cannot plant the onions immediately upon receipt, remove the transplants from the plastic bag.
-Please spread them out in a cool, dry location until ready for the garden.
-The sooner you plant the better!
+If you cannot plant the onions immediately, remove the transplants from the plastic bag and spread them out in a cool, dry location until ready for the garden.
+The sooner you plant, the better!

-Before planting, trim onion transplant tops to approximately 3” and roots to 1/4” - roots will begin to grow rapidly once planted.
-Plant onion transplants 1- 2 inches deep (to the top of white section) and 4-6 inches apart.
-Plant close as 3” apart if smaller onions are desired.
+Before planting, trim onion transplant tops to approximately 3” and roots to 1/4”.
+Roots will begin to grow rapidly once planted.
+Plant onion transplants 1–2 inches deep (to the top of the white section) and 4–6 inches apart.
+Plant as close as 3” apart if smaller onions are desired.

-Rows should be 18”-24” apart or 12” apart if planting for commercial production.
-If planted on raised beds which are approximately 20” wide, transplants should be planted in double-rows 4” from each edge.
+Rows should be 18”–24” apart, or 12” apart if planting for commercial production.
+If planting on raised beds approximately 20” wide, plant in double rows 4” from each edge.

-“Scatter planting” among vegetables in inter-planted gardens is sometimes utilized to ward off a variety of pests.
-Onions must not be forced to face heavy competition from surrounding neighbors.
+“Scatter planting” among vegetables in interplanted gardens is sometimes used to ward off pests.
+Onions must not face heavy competition from surrounding plants.

 Planting Onion Sets